BradyArendale/LendingClub-Loan-Default-Analysis/readme.md

 *Brady Arendale, Aaron Cattley, John Partee*

 [LendingClub](https://www.lendingclub.com/) is a peer-to-peer lending company.
 Customers can apply for loans, and then investors can choose which loans to invest in based on factors such as income, credit score, and amount of debt.
-LendingClub assigns grades to each loan based on its own evaluation of these metrics, with worse-graded loads typically having higher interest rates.
+LendingClub assigns grades to each loan based on its own evaluation of these metrics, with worse-graded loans typically having higher interest rates.

 Although a safe investment strategy would be to only invest in highly-graded loans, this also limits the potential return on investment due to the lower interest rates.
 Therefore, we have decided to train a model to predict whether a loan will default or not, which will give us the confidence to invest in lower-graded loans while mitigating the risk of losses.